 The program objective of the Automotive Engine/Block and Cylinder Head Machining is to qualify the student as an automotive block and cylinder head machinist.
-Students take five general education courses, in addition to the technical courses, to complete the degree.
+This program is to provide an opportunity for a student to achieve an entry level skilled trade in the automotive field.Students take five general education courses, in addition to the technical courses, to complete the degree.
 Although the actual machining processes will be the major emphasis of the program, a thorough education on the theory of operation of the modern automotive engine will be presented along with the role of the cylinder head to the complete assembly.
 Performance modifications effects on power, longevity, and airflow characteristics will be highlighted in all courses of this program.
-The program is intended for the mechanically inclined student with a desire to work in the high performance/ racing industry.
 The program will include both classroom and hands-on lab instruction.
 The School of Automotive Machinists & Technology measures student progress in semester credit hours.
 One semester credit hour for each fifteen (15) hours of classroom contact plus appropriate outside preparation or the equivalent; or one semester credit hour for each thirty (30) hours of laboratory work plus appropriate outside preparation.
 Single subjects making up this program are not offered individually.
 The students will learn performance machining operation skills on industry standard machines, a boring bar, Sunnen cylinder hones, align hone and rod resizer, as well as a SuperFlow dynamometer, DynoJet chassis dynamometer, Sunnen surfacer, seat and guide machine, valve guide workstation, and SuperFlow flow bench.
 Outside the classroom work is required.
 See Equipment List Addendum for a complete list of machines used in the Block Machining and Cylinder Head Machining Program.